 Emergency funding was received with conditions that the activities of the charity should be subjected to a critical review with the aim of developing a business model that would be sustainable.

 To move forward the charity was required to extend and expand its activities to provide for ALL children within its catchment area and, where policies permit, to introduce fees for the services it provided.
 The proposal to launch a new extended service in January 2015 was approved and the Centre was rebranded as Kamelia Kids.

-Today, Kamelia Kids provides a nurturing, caring and stimulating environment for all children, including those who have experienced a difficult start in life and there is a commitment to ensuring that ALL children feel fully valued and cared for and that they and their families are given all the support they need in order to reach their full potential.
+Today, Kamelia Kids provides a nurturing, caring, and stimulating environment for all children, including those who have experienced a difficult start in life and there is a commitment to ensuring that ALL children feel fully valued and cared for and that they and their families are given all the support they need to reach their full potential.

 Our charity objects are: